for Veterans and the Public

-HIV is the virus that causes AIDS.
+HIV is the virus that causes HIV disease and AIDS.
 It is spread mainly through blood and sexual contact.
 You can have HIV and feel healthy.
 Over many years, however, the virus can wear down your body's immune system, making it hard for your body to fight off dangerous infections.
 Having HIV also can increase your risk of getting certain cancers.

 You will want to learn much more about HIV, so that you can do everything possible to stay healthy.
 You also will need to learn how to avoid giving HIV to others.

 Hepatitis C is a disease of your liver.
 It is caused by infection with the hepatitis C virus.
 The virus is spread mainly through contact with infected blood, and can be passed through sexual contact.

 Many people don't know that they have hepatitis C, because the symptoms of the infection often are very mild.
 Some people with hepatitis C feel tired or have an upset stomach.
 Others may not have any symptoms at all.

 Even if you do not have any symptoms, hepatitis C is still a serious illness.
 There are medications that can cure hepatitis C in most people.
 It is important to get care for hepatitis C because it stays in your body unless it is treated and cured.
 You can give hepatitis C to someone else and can develop other health problems yourself if it is not treated.